UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/broker/BackgroundJobBroker.rst

 saveNewStatus
 ^^^^^^^^^^^^^

-.. java:method:: public void saveNewStatus(String micoServiceShortName, String micoServiceVersion, MicoServiceBackgroundJob.Type type, MicoServiceBackgroundJob.Status newStatus)
+.. java:method::  void saveNewStatus(MicoServiceDeploymentInfo micoServiceDeploymentInfo, MicoServiceBackgroundJob.Type type, MicoServiceBackgroundJob.Status newStatus)
    :outertype: BackgroundJobBroker

    Saves a new status of a job to the database.

-   :param micoServiceShortName: the short name of a \ :java:ref:`MicoService`\
-   :param micoServiceVersion: the version of a \ :java:ref:`MicoService`\
+   :param micoServiceDeploymentInfo: the \ :java:ref:`MicoServiceDeploymentInfo`\
    :param type: the \ :java:ref:`MicoServiceBackgroundJob.Type`\
    :param newStatus: the new \ :java:ref:`MicoServiceBackgroundJob.Status`\

 saveNewStatus
 ^^^^^^^^^^^^^

-.. java:method:: public void saveNewStatus(String micoServiceShortName, String micoServiceVersion, MicoServiceBackgroundJob.Type type, MicoServiceBackgroundJob.Status newStatus, String errorMessage)
+.. java:method::  void saveNewStatus(MicoServiceDeploymentInfo micoServiceDeploymentInfo, MicoServiceBackgroundJob.Type type, MicoServiceBackgroundJob.Status newStatus, String errorMessage)
    :outertype: BackgroundJobBroker

    Saves a new status of a job to the database.

-   :param micoServiceShortName: the short name of a \ :java:ref:`MicoService`\
-   :param micoServiceVersion: the version of a \ :java:ref:`MicoService`\
+   :param micoServiceDeploymentInfo: the \ :java:ref:`MicoServiceDeploymentInfo`\
    :param type: the \ :java:ref:`MicoServiceBackgroundJob.Type`\
    :param newStatus: the new \ :java:ref:`MicoServiceBackgroundJob.Status`\
    :param errorMessage: the optional error message if the job has failed